dominuszagare/dominuszagare-knowledge-base/docs/Language_processing/intro.md

 ![NLTK downloader](./NLTK_download_korpuses.png)

+[TorchText](https://github.com/pytorch/text) also offers a rich set of functions, pertained models, and datasets.
+It is a good idea to use both libraries, because they complement each other.
+Sklern is more of a general purpose machine learning library not specifically focused on NLP.

 #### Tokenization and vectorization
 When working with text, we need to convert it into a format that can be used by a machine learning model.
 Because a machine learning model can only work with numbers, we need to convert the text into a vector of numbers.

 One of the first steps is tokenization.
 Tokenization is the process of breaking a stream of text up into words, phrases, symbols, or other meaningful elements called tokens.
 Tokens can be individual words, phrases or even whole sentences.
 The NLTK library provides a number of ways to [tokenize text](https://www.nltk.org/howto/tokenize.html).
 The most common way is to use the word_tokenize() function.
 This function will break up a sentence into individual words and punctuation.

 ```python
 from nltk.tokenize import word_tokenize